-I’ve long regarded Riesling as the world's greatest white wine variety, and after three days of intensive tastings last week at a global Riesling forum in Seattle, I’m renewed in my willingness to make a case for it against anybody who would deny Riesling a place at the pinnacle of the pyramid.
+I’ve long regarded Riesling as the world's greatest white wine variety, and after recently tasting dozens of jaw-droppingly delicious 2019 and 2020 vintage Rieslings from Germany and Alsace for a consulting project, I’m renewed in my willingness to make a case for it against anybody who would deny Riesling a place at the pinnacle of the pyramid.

 My disagreement will be respectful with regard to advocates of Chardonnay, a truly great grape that was hit with silly slanders at the Seattle conference by some (who seem to have forgotten Chablis and Champagne and the wonders of Burgundy’s Côte de Beaune and Mâcon, or have failed to notice a worldwide winemaker retreat from excessive overlays of oak and butter).
 I’d still give the edge to Riesling over Chardonnay in the last analysis, but this is a close call, and dismissing Chardonnay is little more than a good way to be dismissed oneself.

 Besides, Riesling has enough problems getting its greatness recognized, and won’t benefit if we swell the ranks of its enemies with Chardonnay lovers.
 For starters, Riesling suffers from confusion regarding its proper pronunciation (go with REE-sling, not RYE-sling), and the real commercial problem here is not that the word is that mispronounced, but rather that many consumers simply aren’t sure--and opt instead for a wine they know they can order without embarrassment.
 This is a higher hurdle than you might guess, as was discovered years ago by Fetzer, a big California producer that spent a gazillion dollars trying to popularize Gewurztraminer before discovering that it was doomed to eternally marginal stature by its name.